Previous dayMarch 20, 2026Next day

 0.5 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 106 km N of Yakutat, Alaska on March 20, 2026 at 18:45 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.1 earthquake that occurred about 14 hours earlier.
+On March 20, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 106 km N of Yakutat, Alaska at 18:45 UTC.
+It arrived roughly 14 hours after a larger magnitude 2.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 0.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.501°N, -139.653°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 60.501°, -139.653°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20